Video Editing

 Step 1.
 Select a YouTube intro video template

-Scroll through the templates and select your favorite.
-Click on the + button to use the template.
+Scroll through the intro templates and select your favorite YouTube intro template.
+Click on the + button to select the video template.
 The YouTube intro video template will be added to your timeline.

 Step 2.
 Customize text

 To edit the text, click on the text box on the timeline.
-Inside the text tab on the property panel, edit the text and font.
-Type in your channel name and follow the template text inspo.
+Inside the text tab on the property panel, edit the text and change the font style.
+Type in your channel name, a greeting or any channel catch phrase you want to share.
 Edit the font by clicking on the font options below the text.

 Step 3.
 Add background video effects and filters